 Sites that have it enabled are https:// addresses, which is precisely what you’ll want your site to display.

-Not only is SSL indicative of trust, but it makes for a superior user journey.
+SSL is indicative of trust and makes for a superior user journey.
 While roofers rarely sell products online (e-commerce), they still want to create the optics of strong security.

 Because it can influence a user’s perception of your site, SSL must be considered, at the very least, an indirect SEO ranking factor for roofers.